storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/setup.md

 ---

+Scala Coroutines are released since Scala 2.11.
-To start using Scala Coroutines, you will need to add the official JAR to your project dependencies.
+To start using them,
+you will need to add the official JAR to your project dependencies.
-Here we assume that you are using SBT, otherwise you can follow the guidelines on Maven:
+Here we assume that you are using SBT, otherwise you can follow the guidelines on Maven.

 [![Maven Artifact](https://img.shields.io/maven-central/v/com.storm-enroute/coroutines_2.11.svg)](http://mvnrepository.com/artifact/com.storm-enroute/coroutines_2.11)